 The program evolved in 2002 after the area had suffered from three years of severe drought, and ranchers were facing selling off their herds if they didn’t find grazing.
 They found grass at the Matador.
 The program helped the ranchers rest their drought-weary ranchlands, and helped the Conservancy develop positive relations among neighbors.

 “We are real pleased with this opportunity,” says rancher Dale Veseth, “This has made a huge difference in this community… When you help feed families and cows, they’ll remember.”

 The local ranchers help plan and manage the grassbank.
 The result is that participating ranchers, along with the Matador, have improved habitat across more than 250,000 acres in south Phillips County.
-They have also helped us protect more than 56,000 acres of habitat for highly threatened Greater Sage-Grouse and remove or modify miles of fencing that endangered wildlife.
+They have also helped us:

-The grassbank has allowed them to broaden that stewardship in ways that increased benefits to wildlife, without reducing the already slim profit margins for ranching.
+The grassbank has allowed ranchers to broaden their stewardship in ways that increased benefits to wildlife, without reducing the already slim profit margins for ranching.
 This partnership has helped conserve some of the most important remaining habitat for grassland birds, pronghorn, prairie dogs, and Sage grouse in the country.

 Download a pdf version of our Grassbank story.

 Read an article on Cattle as a Conservation Tool (pdf)